 Mebrat is an Eritrean, born in Ethiopia and raised in Montreal.
 She is a mother, community developer, teacher, and singer known for her passion, enthusiasm, and energy.
 As executive director of WISH and co-chair of Living in Community, Mebrat supports women and initiatives related to the health and safety of women engaged in street-based sex work.
-She has worked in social justice, and non-profit management and community development for close to twenty years.
+She has worked in social justice, and non-profit management and community development for over twenty years.
 Mebrat has worked closely with women and women-serving organizations as a Programs Officer with Status of Women Canada; and served as executive director of PeerNetBC.
-In a volunteer capacity, Mebrat sits on the Board of MATCH International Women’s Fund; serves on the City of Vancouver’s Black History Month Planning Committee, and also volunteers with the Vancouver Youth Choir.
+In a volunteer capacity, Mebrat sits on the boards of MATCH International Women’s Fund and Pivot Legal Society; serves on the City of Vancouver’s Black History Month Planning Committee, and also volunteers with the Vancouver Youth Choir.
 She lives in East Van, doing as much singing, adventuring and plotting with her son…much to their cat’s chagrin.

 Jan is passionate about inspiring others to support a cause, and especially loves sharing stories with donors about how their support changes lives.

 She is a dog lover, runner, cyclist, BC Lions fan, and a cancer survivor.
 She’s also an election junkie, having worked in the last municipal, provincial and federal elections.

 She lives in Delta with her husband Keith, and rescue dogs Maddie and Baxter, who are definitely not Guide Dog material.